What would you say if we told you you could build a versatile wardrobe around just 10 items?

 How To Wear Them

-This time I’ve gone for the navy suit, I’ve then teamed that with the blue formal shirt with a cutaway collar and I’ve accessorised with the navy knitted tie.
-Very, very simple, just suit, shirt, tie.
+Here we team the navy suit with the blue formal shirt and accessorise with the navy knitted tie.
+Very, very simple: suit,, shirt, tie.
+Done.

-Of course, this outfit is going to look great if it’s well fitting so although it’s a basic combination the finer details have a huge impact.
-I’ve then gone for, obviously, the double monk straps.
-You could go for a brogue, you could go for an Oxford any well constructed formal shoe will work here.
+We finish with the double monk straps.
+You could go for a brogue, you could go for a Derby… any well constructed formal shoe will work here.

 Now imagine that this is a baggy t-shirt, a baggy pair of jeans and some really battered, scuffed white sneakers.
 It’s not going to look as good as if it was obviously a well fitted, well made white t-shirt, dark denim jeans, and a pair of white sneakers.

-Now I can also wear the blazer if I wanted to dress it up.
-Wearing the blazer from the suit with this outfit is going to add a little more formality to the look, but you could easily go for just the t-shirt, the chinos and the smarter shoes as the formal shoes will dress it up slightly.
+This gives us the option to layer the blazer over the top if we want to add a little more formality to the look, but you could easily go for just the t-shirt (tucked in), the chinos and the smarter shoes.

 Business Casual Outfit